 But if the noise is too much than a soft buzzing, it may occur for something else that is entirely not related to your cooktop.

-The same goes with the vibration.
+The same goes for the vibration.
 An unevenly bottomed vessel, or a lightweight lid or even a loosely fit handle of your cookware can induce the vibration.

 No. Don’t worry.
 The lights are flashing because you have forgotten to turn off your induction cooker after you are done with your cooking.
 It’s a safety option.